-0-39 Fail The blog post is unfocused, or simply rehashes previous comments, and displays no evidence of student engagement with the topic.
+0-39 The blog post is unfocused, or simply rehashes previous comments, and Fail displays no evidence of student engagement with the topic.
 Inadequate work for a pass, with little to no relevance in answer to the question / topic.
 Does not directly answer the question / topic, but may show some basic understanding of the general field.
 Prose is muddled; ideas are incomplete and poorly expressed.
 Little to no evidence of reading.
 No analysis or interpretation.
 No connections between the literature, field analysis, and real world examples.
 Many spelling, grammar and referencing mistakes.
 No use of web 2.0 tools Sloppy presentation.
-0 The blog post is missing, consists of one or two disconnected sentences, Fail or is a copied or plagiarised answer with no intellectual input from student.
+0 Fail The blog post is missing, consists of one or two disconnected sentences, or is a copied or plantarized apparer with no intellectual input from I all or is a copied or plagiarised answer with no intellectual input from student.
 Work penalised for late submission without the granting of an extension by the module facilitator.
 Plagiarised material will be reported to the Head of Department and may be reported to the University Authorities.